ArunGuptaGIt/ai-fellowship-week2-backend./README.md

 This will:
 - Start the PostgreSQL container
-- Run `seed.sql` to create and populate the `classicmodels` database
+- Run `seed.sql` to create and populate the database
 - Start the FastAPI server at `http://localhost:8000`

 ### 4. Access the API